engr101staff/engr101matlab/_sources/tables/main.rst

 .. admonition:: Video Recap

-  Rows can be added to a table using the same matrix builder notation that we used with regular matrices.
+  To add a new row to a table, use matrix builder notation (e.g., :code:`rovers = [ rovers ; new_row ]`).
+To create a new row, create a cell array with the data we want, and then use matrix builder notation to add it to the table.

+  To add a new column to a table, create a column of data and then use dot notation to add the column to the table (e.g., :code:`rovers.names = new_column`).
 The function :code:`repmat` can be used to replicate a single value and create a matrix.

   We can sort a table using :code:`sortrows`.
+By default, the table will be sorted using the first column in the table.

 We can also use indexing and assignment to modify specific selections of elements within a table, combined with powerful tools like logical indexing that allow us to perform complex operations without having to write a lot of code.